25 Aug Are the Insects on My Tree Harmful?

-- Use Chemical Controls Like Pesticides to Kill Tree Insects and Tree Beetles When Necessary
+- Use Chemical Controls As the Last Resort to Kill Tree Insects and Tree Beetles When Necessary

-Sometimes you have a dangerous tree insect and you need to use pesticides to treat infested trees.
-If that’s the case, make sure that you also use some of the above techniques to prevent tree insects and tree beetles from reappearing after your pesticide treatment.
+Sometimes you have a dangerous tree insect and you need to use a professional grade treatment to treat infested trees.
+If that’s the case, make sure that you also use some of the above techniques to prevent tree insects and tree beetles from reappearing after your insect treatment.